pragathiGopal25/SunSaver/MODELING.md

 1. User clicks on the second solar array
 2. System retrieves data for the second solar array
 3. System displays the graph, savings and price recoup components for second solar array
-4. User deletes the first solar array
+4. User deletes the second solar array
 5. System navigates user back to the first solar array
 6. System displays the previously retrieved data
 <br/>